This article is part of The Ascender, the Highrise platform for articles and resources.

 9. Be humble.

 Being humble is a sign of emotional intelligence and enhances your coachability.
 This critical trait enables you to identify your blind spots.
-Moreover, it improves your relationships with others, giving room for further growth and learning.
+Moreover, it improves your relationship with others giving room for further growth and learning.

-It is the opposite of arrogance and conceit, characterized by a hostile attitude that often masks low self-esteem and confidence.
+It is the opposite of arrogance and conceit that is often characterized by a hostile attitude that often masks low self-esteem and confidence.

 To be humble and overcome your ego, you need to accept flaws and avoid the temptation to be defensive.